mustafa-tariqk/mustafa-tariqk.github.io/_posts/2024-01-14-I'm-the-Luckiest-Man-in-the-World.md

 Today was a pretty good week.
 I did not manage to do much work in terms of job hunting, but I put enough work in my capstone project to more or less screw off and do random stuff and really have it be on the backburner.
 It really isn't anything to worry about at all anymore.
+I'm still going to do what I said last week in terms of my master plan.

 Looking at my last couple blogs, I'm seeing a lot of complaining coming from me, compared to my optimism from where I started.
 I wanted to talk a bit about